WATCH NOW: Vista Trend fire near Gering damages 3,600 acres, at 80% containment

 Flowers and Grubbs said that no structures have been damaged in the fire.
 Grubbs said that some power poles in the area were damaged.
 The fire is believed to have originated due to a downed power line, he said.

-Firefighter Ministry has been assisting with efforts on the fire south of Gering, organizer Carissa Schank told the Star-Herald.
+Firefighter Ministry has been assisting with efforts on the fire south of Gering, organizer Carissa Schank said.

-Schank advised that volunteers are assisting with meals and providing items, like water, to firefighters.
-However, she says that donations are not needed at this time to support the effort.
-She told the Star-Herald that plenty of donations given in past wildfires are able to be used for the effort.
+Schank advised that volunteers assisted with meals and provided items, like water, to firefighters.
+She said that plenty of donations given in past wildfires are able to be used for the effort.

 “We already have a warehouse of items,” she said.